 Sitting down near the bedside

-Slight shift of body position towards individual
+The slight shift of body position toward individual

 Using the word "Sir" or "Mom" even when the patient tells you not to.